Learn why social workers in Yorkshire & Humber are increasingly choosing permanent roles over temporary contracts.

 Another great benefit to working on a permanent basis is the opportunity to build your skills and advance your career.
 Continuing Professional Development (CPD) is a big focus for Social Work England, and local authority employers are investing in their workforces, so there are plenty of chances to add to your skillset or progress to a more senior role.

-“In terms of our working environment and culture I’ve seen real changes, a positive shift, in recent years in Barnsley and across the region.
+“In terms of our working environment and culture I’ve seen real changes, a positive shift, in recent years in my authority and across the region.
 There’s been a noticeable drive to progress social work as a profession with a visible commitment to good quality training and support.
-It’s benefitted me – since coming back to Barnsley I’ve progressed to being a senior social worker and I’m now starting my second year of Practice Educator training.”
+It’s benefitted me – I’ve progressed to being a senior social worker and I’m now starting my second year of Practice Educator training.”
+(Senior Children’s Social Worker, Assessment & Joint Investigation Team)

 Read some of our success stories about working in Yorkshire & the Humber below.